JerryXP/Vs-WinMario/README.md

 <br>

 ### -☆- Rules -☆-
-It's Ok to use my engine, at least I credit anyonewho's using it but there are rules.
+It's Ok to use my engine, at least I credit almost everyone, but anyways there are rules.
 If you use my engine, please just credit me for using it, I said it's a engine trying to be my mod I created, [Vs. WinMario](https://github.com/JerryXP/Vs-WinMario).
 Dave & Bambi Mods are ok, but using it for Spam tracks or Spamming keys are prohibited, because I don't want my engine to be popular because of your Dave & Bambi Spamming Track Mod.
 Do not use my Engine to program Malware or any Malicious.
 And last, do not ask for Android or iOS builds.
 And I have prove why: [https://youtube.com/shorts/_oE-09RRod0?si=k7mI4Vo3jhgOZfSn](https://youtube.com/shorts/_oE-09RRod0?si=k7mI4Vo3jhgOZfSn)<br>
 Cause that's annoying to FNF Devs.
 <br>